Muslim teen attacked, killed after leaving Va. mosque, suspect in custody

 The girl was walking from The ADAMS Center toward a shopping center to get food with a group of friends around 3 a.m., police said.

-She got into a dispute with a man driving a red car.
-That is when friends said the man assaulted her.
-The friends ran back to the ADAMS Center and said the girl had been left behind, police said.
+That is when a man driving a red car got out of his car and confronted the teens.
+Her friends said the man assaulted her.
+Police said her friends ran back to the ADAMS Center and said the girl had been left behind.

 Friends and the Loudoun County Board of Supervisors Chairwoman Phyllis Randal identified the girl as Nabra.
 She was a sophomore at South Lakes High School in Reston, Virginia, and would have been starting her junior year this fall, friends said.